 Click WAN>> Internet Access and then check whether the ISP settings are set correctly.
-Click Details Page of WAN1/WAN2 to review the settings that you configured previously.

 For PPPoE Users

 - 1. Check if the Enable option is selected. - 2.
 Check if Username and Password are entered with correct values that you got from your ISP.